Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/fantasy-bestiary/bestiary-1/pit-fiend.md

   - name: "Frightful Presence"
     desc: " ([[aura]], [[divine]], [[emotion]], [[enchantment]], [[fear]], [[mental]]);  20 feet, DC 42."
   - name: "Attack of Opportunity"
-    desc: "⬲  The pit fiend can make an [[Attack of Opportunity]] when a creature within reach uses a concentrate action, in addition to the usual trigger.
+    desc: "⬲  The pit fiend can make an [[Attack-of-Opportunity|Attack of Opportunity]] when a creature within reach uses a concentrate action, in addition to the usual trigger.
 The devil can disrupt triggering concentrate actions, and they disrupt actions on any hit, not only a critical hit."
 abilities_bot:
   - name: "Constrict"
     desc: "⬻  2d10+17 (2d10+17) bludgeoning plus 2d6 (2d6) evil, DC 43."